SRCF/docs/source/learn/tutorials/deploy-ruby.rst

 Some things to keep in mind:

 -  You may need to migrate your database first.
--  Make sure you’ve set secret keys for the app and any gems that need them (e.g. Devise).
+-  Make sure you've set secret keys for the app and any gems that need them (e.g. Devise).
--  Static file serving is off by default in production, but you’ll want to turn it on: set both ``config.assets.compile`` and ``config.public_file_server.enabled`` to true in ``config/environments/production.rb``.
+-  Static file serving is off by default in production, but you'll want to turn it on: set both ``config.assets.compile`` and ``config.public_file_server.enabled`` to true in ``config/environments/production.rb``.

 Suggestions/improvements?
 ^^^^^^^^^^^^^^^^^^^^^^^^^